This page provides information on the native Unreal Materials and Material Instances.

 Native Unreal Materials are supported in Hybrid rendering.
 Make sure you meet the System Requirements.

 Supported Material Inputs, Blend Modes and Shading Models

 Below are listed all inputs, Blend modes and Shading models in the Material Editor that are supported by V-Ray for Unreal.

 |Pixel Depth Offset||-|

 1 – Only Camera Position (Absolute World Space) and Viewport Offset are supported.

-2 – Time is not currently supported in animation.
+2 – Time input is supported with only static value.

 4 – Coordinate index 0 is only supported.
 Tiling and mirror options are not supported.

 5 – Will be skipped in the shader graph.